 Fraternity and Sorority Life

-Interested students and potential new members: The Spring 2020 Recruitment period has closed.
-Informal recruitment is expected to resume in the Fall 2020 semester; more details to come.
+Interested students and potential new members: The Spring 2021 recruitment will take place in February for both Fraternities and Sororities.
 If you are interested in getting involved in Fraternity and Sorority Life at Salem State, please email Melissa Arroyo at firstname.lastname@example.org

 Active members: During these uncertain times, we hope the resources below will help you maintain a strong sense of belonging and fellowship, to your chapters and interfraternally, as you navigate a virtual fraternity and sorority experience.